Quantum Entanglement, Stratified Spaces, and Topological Matter: Towards Entanglement-Sensitive Langlands Data: Framework on a Stratified Parameter Space

 Under a Hecke modification of type $\lambda$ at $p$,

 and additively for multiple points $\{p_a\}$,

 corresponding to the total change of the QEI along $C$ when passing through the gap closings.

-Physically, each time a path in parameter space crosses the gap-closing stratum $\Sigma$ (eq.~\eqref{eq:gapless}), the valence bundle undergoes a Hecke modification at the intersection point, and the corresponding weight-coweight pairing encodes the quantized jump of the Chern number or entanglement response.
-In this sense the gap-closing locus is precisely the support of the Hecke modification ('t Hooft-type defect) in the stratified parameter space, while the Wilson-Hecke correspondence gives a geometric Langlands interpretation of topological phase transitions in condensed matter systems \cite{Ikeda:2017uce,Ikeda:2018tlz}.
-In our construction, this correspondence is intrinsically quantum: the relevant Hecke weight (charge) is selected by quantum entanglement, in the sense that the weight entering the pairing is the Levi character $\chi_S$ determined by the spectrum of the entanglement witness $S=\sgn(W)$ (see Sections \ref{sec:single_orbit} and \ref{sec:multi} for a detailed analysis of the Haldane model).
-We therefore refer to this duality as a \emph{entanglement-sensitive Langlands correspondence}~\cite{Ikeda2025}.
+Physically, each time a path in parameter space crosses the gap-closing stratum $\Sigma$ (eq.~\eqref{eq:gapless}), the valence bundle undergoes a Hecke modification at the intersection point, and the corresponding weight-coweight pairing encodes the quantized jump of the Chern number or of the witness-filtered response.
+In this sense, the gap-closing locus is the support of the Hecke modification ('t Hooft-type defect) in the stratified parameter space.
+This suggests interpreting topological phase transitions in terms of Wilson loops and Hecke modifications \cite{Ikeda:2017uce,Ikeda:2018tlz}.
+In our construction, the relevant weight entering the pairing is selected by the entanglement witness, namely by the Levi character $\chi_S$ determined by the spectrum of $S=\sgn(W)$ (see Sections \ref{sec:single_orbit} and \ref{sec:multi} for the Haldane-model analysis).
+Accordingly, in the remainder of the paper we use this Wilson/Hecke viewpoint and reserve stronger Langlands claims for future mathematical work.

 The correspondence is summarized in the table below; there, the Wilson loop observable is the $L$-character \eqref{eq:Lchar}, whose phase is the integrated $S$-weighted curvature \eqref{eq:QEI}.
 The Hecke modification of type $\lambda$ produces the quantized jump \eqref{eq:Hecke-jump} in conductance (topological charge).